Lee restricts spectators at games

 When Wilson County public school teams return to the basketball court, wrestling mat and bowling alley early next month, there will be even fewer spectators than before in this unusual season.

-Because of the increase in COVID-19 infections in Tennessee, Gov. Bill Lee issued Executive Order No. 70 on Tuesday, severely restricting who may attend interscholastic practices and contests through Jan.
+Because of the increase in COVID-19 infections in Tennessee, Gov. Bill Lee issued Executive Order No. 70 last week, severely restricting who may attend interscholastic practices and contests through Jan.
 19, meaning there will be no cheerleaders, pep bands or dance teams at games.

 Only players, their parents, guardians and immediate household members; first responders, coaches and team personnel; school, game and facility administrators; athletics officials and media and scouting personnel attending in their professional capacity may attend.